apollographql/apollo-server/ROADMAP.md

 ### Move plugins which have their own package to their own repositories

 Some plugins, like the usage reporting plugin, are built in to Apollo Server; they currently live in `apollo-server-core` and will live in `@apollo/server` in AS4.
 Other plugins live in their own packages.
 These plugins will move to their own repositories.
-Specifically, this includes `apollo-server-plugin-operation-registry` and `apollo-server-plugin-response-cache`.
+Specifically, this includes ~`apollo-server-plugin-operation-registry`~ (migrated to `@apollo/server-plugin-operation-registry`) and `apollo-server-plugin-response-cache`.

 (Because `apollo-server-plugin-response-cache` will have no dependencies other than `@apollo/server` and `graphql`, it might be reasonable to merge it into `@apollo/server` as well.
 That said, keeping it as a separate package means we can make interface improvements to it on a versioning lifecycle that doesn't have to be strictly synchronized with the main Apollo Server API, so a separate package and repository is probably best.)